alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 ## Wrapping up

-The Slicer Preview is strictly licensed as a "Home Edition" for use by individuals, it is not licensed for production usage - this will require a [commercial agreement](mailto:contact@openfaas.com).
+The Slicer Preview is strictly licensed as a "Home Edition" for use by individuals, it is not licensed for use within or for a business - this will require a [commercial agreement](mailto:contact@openfaas.com).
 But having said that, feel free to try it out and get back to me via Twitter [@alexellisuk](https://x.com/alexellisuk).

 Get started: